Preveen369/EnlightenIt-Hub-App/README.md

 ### 🔒 Secure & Friendly

-- Authentication using JSON Web Tokens (JWT).
+- Authentication using JSON Web Tokens (JWT), Bcrypt.js.
 - Safe and welcoming space for users to connect and grow.

 ### 🌐 Full-Stack Integration